 Pass through sleeve: Tired of wearing the bag on your back?
 Just use the pass-through sleeve for a hassle-free trip to your gate at the airport or whilst on the go.

 Straps protection: You can also tuck in the shoulder straps to protect them when carrying your bag if you are using it as a messenger bag and simply don’t want your straps popping out.

-Reason to buy the Tortuga Setout Divide
+Reasons to buy the Tortuga Setout Divide Backpack

 - Carry-on size

 Carry-on size: The Tortuga Setout divide is actually quite small in size it’s only a carry-on-size so you can take it and hop on a plane and save both time and money by ditching that luggage.